 3. Content effectiveness tools.

 As Bing’s Duane Forrester said, “all SEO Ranking signals revolve around content of some kind” highlighting the impact good content has on your site.
-Coming up with fresh and unique ideas day in day out is incredibly hard, however necessary to keep your site not only relevant and engaging for your audience, but optimised for search engines.
+Coming up with fresh and unique ideas day in day out is incredibly hard, however necessary to keep your site not only relevant and engaging for your audience, but optimized for search engines.
 The tools below are will hopefully enable you to find new ideas and optimize your current content.

 If you want a little further reading around the topic, we also recently posted a detailed review for benchmarking competitor content marketing.